wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/scripting/includes/6-summary.md

-WinAutomation provides the ability to automate complex scenarios using VBScript, JavaScript, PowerShell, and Python scripts.
-Using the scripting actions, you can simplify complex processes and automate business procedures more effectively.
+WinAutomation provides you with the ability to automate complex scenarios by using VBScript, JavaScript, PowerShell, and Python scripts.
+By using the scripting actions, you can simplify complex processes and automate business procedures more effectively.